aleburbridge/Citation-Needed/README.md

 ## Overview

-Wikipedia Challenge is an engaging browser-based game that tests your knowledge and attention to detail.
+Citation Needed is an engaging browser-based game that tests your knowledge and attention to detail.
 Each day, players are presented with 5 Wikipedia-style articles that each contain one deliberate mistake.
 Your mission is to find the mistake, click on it, and then provide the correct answer.

 ## How to Play